About the Goetemann Artist Residency

 In 2011 colony members and supportive friends joined forces to raise funds and purchase the former Christian Science Church at 6 Wonson St. Construction began immediately and included restoring the beautiful wooden floors and the picturesque windows which flood the rooms with light.
 Handicapped accommodations were added providing access for all.
 The restored building was renamed The Cultural Center at Rocky Neck at a community-wide celebration.

 The Rocky Neck Art Colony has developed and expanded since that time.
 A full-time Director was hired to oversee the nonprofit organization’s operations.

-The recent purchase of a nearby wharf area signals another major improvement for the community.
+The recent purchase and renovation of a nearby wharf area signals another major improvement for the community.

-The Goetemann Artist Residency Program is an all volunteer, not for profit endeavor.
+The Goetemann Artist Residency is an all volunteer, not for profit endeavor.
 All contributions are gratefully accepted and help maintain our continued presence on Rocky Neck in Gloucester.